 ⚠️ Don't select more than one trigger (select only All Pages), or Screeb won't work. ⚠️

-Click on Save and Submit your modifications for them to be live.
+Click on Save and Publish your modifications for them to be live.

 Now, go back to Screeb, click on Settings and Visitor Events.
 Here, you'll see your brand new event and the number of times it's been fired.
 It means that the event is well tracked.

 Now, let's say you want to track a click on a button.

 You need to start by deploying a generic All Elements click trigger in Google Tag Manager.
 So, go back to Google Tag Manager, click on Triggers, and add a new Trigger.

 Give it a name and select "All Elements" as trigger type.

 Now, if you go in the Preview Mode of Google Tag Manager, you'll see all the Variables sent to GTM for every click event.

 To be able to use the clicks on those variables as triggers, you need to go to Variables and then to Configure.
 There, select every built-in click variables.